AdobeDocs/commerce-frontend-core/src/pages/guide/templates/index.md

 ---
-group: frontend-developer-guide
-title: Templates overview
+title: Templates | Commerce Frontend Development
-functional_areas:
-  - Frontend
+description:
 ---

-## Introduction to customizing a theme using templates
+# Templates

 In application templates are the part of the view layer.
 Templates define exactly how the content of [layout blocks](../layouts/index.md) is presented on a page: order, [CSS](https://glossary.magento.com/css) classes, elements grouping, and so on.
 In most cases, templates do not contain any logic about whether they will or will not be rendered, this is typically handled by the [layout](https://glossary.magento.com/layout) files.
 Once a template is called in a layout, it will be displayed.